kirthevasank/nasbot/README.md

 ```

 * Next, you need to build the direct fortran library.
 For this `cd` into `utils/direct_fortran` and run `bash make_direct.sh`.
 You will need a fortran compiler such as gnu95.
 Once this is done, you can run `python simple_direct_test.py` to make sure that it was installed correctly.
+The default version of NASBOT can be run without direct, but some unit tests might fail.

 * **Testing the Installation**:
 To test the installation, run ```bash run_all_tests.sh```.
 Some of the tests are